How we roll in the CHOICE lab

-Prams/strollers that are not recommended have at least one major safety hazard and will have a performance score of 40% or less.
-Major safety failures can include detachable small parts, snagging/strangulation hazards, or limb or head entrapment hazards.
+Prams/strollers that are not recommended have at least one serious safety hazard and will have a performance score of 40% or less.
+Serious safety failures can include detachable small parts, snagging/strangulation hazards, or limb or head entrapment hazards.
 Some hazards might only arise from incorrect use.

 Safety and durability tests